Pseudospectral phenomena and the origin of the non-Hermitian skin effect: Introduction

 \section{Introduction}

 Non-Hermitian systems exhibit a number of phenomena that have no counterpart in Hermitian quantum mechanics.
 Among these, the non-Hermitian skin effect, characterized by the macroscopic accumulation of eigenstates at the edge of a system with open boundaries, has attracted particular attention.
-The NHSE is often ascribed to a non-trivial point-gap topology of the corresponding Bloch Hamiltonian, where a nonzero spectral winding under periodic boundary conditions is taken as an indicator of boundary localization \cite{YaoWang,YokomizoMurakami,BergholtzBudich,Gong2018PRX,OkumaKawabata,KunstEdvardsson}.
+The NHSE is often ascribed to a non-trivial point-gap topology of the corresponding Bloch Hamiltonian, where a nonzero spectral winding under periodic boundary conditions is taken as an indicator of boundary localization \cite{YaoWang,YokomizoMurakami,BergholtzBudich,Gong2018PRX,OkumaKawabata,KunstEdvardsson,ZhangYang}. \js{It is important to note though that this framework combines two physically distinct questions: first, is point-gap winding equivalent to the occurrence of the NHSE when a clean translationally invariant system is cut open and, second, what is the bulk-boundary correspondence which is stable to small generic perturbations and therefore genuinely topological?}

-This perspective is largely motivated by simple models such as the Hatano--Nelson chain \cite{HatanoNelson}, in which non-reciprocal hopping simultaneously gives rise to spectral winding and boundary-localized eigenstates.
-Generalized Brillouin zone constructions further reinforce this connection by providing a framework in which the open-boundary eigenspectrum can be reconstructed from a complexified Bloch Hamiltonian \cite{YokomizoMurakami,Kawabata2019PRX}.
-However, this framework relies crucially on translational invariance.
-This is conceptually problematic, since translational invariance is not a topological property.
-To the contrary, topological characteristics must be robust under local perturbations that break translational symmetry \cite{RyuSchnyder}.
-A property that is equally important in non-Hermitian physics but which has received considerably less attention is that physically relevant non-Hermitian systems are typically described by non-normal operators whose eigenspectra are generically unstable under perturbations \cite{TrefethenEmbree2005,Davies2007,BoettcherSilbermann}.
-Related signatures of spectral sensitivity and the role of singular values have also been discussed in driven-dissipative systems \cite{BrunelliWanjura}.
+\js{The connection between point-gap topology and the NHSE} is largely motivated by simple \js{one-band} models such as the Hatano--Nelson chain \cite{HatanoNelson}, in which non-reciprocal hopping simultaneously gives rise to spectral winding and boundary-localized eigenstates.
+Generalized Brillouin zone constructions further reinforce this connection by providing a framework in which the open-boundary eigenspectrum can be reconstructed from a complexified Bloch Hamiltonian \cite{LeeThomale,YokomizoMurakami,Kawabata2019PRX}. \js{For the first question of boundary reconstruction in clean systems, this approach provides a natural framework.
+For the second question about stable topological objects, it relies, however, crucially on translational invariance.} This is conceptually problematic, since translational invariance is not a topological property.
+To the contrary, topological characteristics must be robust under perturbations that break translational symmetry \cite{RyuSchnyder}.
+A property that is equally important in non-Hermitian physics but which has received considerably less attention is that physically relevant non-Hermitian systems are typically described by non-normal operators whose eigenspectra are generically unstable under perturbations \cite{TrefethenEmbree2005,Davies2007,BoettcherSilbermann,OkumaSato,OkumaSato2,NakaiOkuma,BrunelliWanjura}.